 As with previous years, we have put together a line-up of presentations for the 2023 event that cover a variety of topics associated with TRICS.
 These presentations are being given in three sessions.
 The first of these is called Implementing Decide & Provide.
 At the 2022 event the update on the innovative and forward thinking Decide & Provide approach for Transport Assessments was voted the most popular session of the day, so we are very pleased that it has returned and is taking things to the next level.
 There will firstly be an introduction and an update on Decide & Provide by Lynn Basford of Basford Powers and Glenn Lyons of the University of the West of England, both of whom participated in last year’s popular panel discussion.
 Then we will move on to the implementation of Decide & Provide at Oxfordshire County Council.
 This will be presented by Will Pedley, who this year has received the Transport Planner of the Year award.
 His presentation will explain how Decide & Provide was adopted and implemented as a major part of policy at the county.
 This will be followed by Mike O’Dowd Jones of Somerset Council, who will discuss how Decide & Provide is being implemented in land use and transport policy.
 It is sure to be a very interesting session as it shows how this approach is being taken forwards by local government.

 After the mid-morning coffee break the second session of the day is The TRICS Project & Sustainability.
-This will commence with a general and wide-ranging update on the TRICS project by Ian Coles, Project Manager at TRICS Consortium Limited.
+This will commence with a general and wide-ranging update on the TRICS project by Owen Edwards, Project Manager at TRICS Consortium Limited.
 This update will cover system development, TRICS data collection programmes and research ideas.
-Following this there will be guest speakers, Stewart Bethell of Cambridge University and Greg Gallagher of Stantec, who will give a presentation on sustainable development at the University of Cambridge and why TRICS surveys are part of the development process.
+Following this there will be guest speakers, Stewart Bethell of Cambridge University and Greg Callaghan of Stantec, who will give a presentation on sustainable development at the University of Cambridge and why TRICS surveys are part of the development process.
 This is a wide-scale programme of sustainable development, which has included an initial TRICS survey with plans for future additional surveys covering a wide range of land use types in an area-wide approach.

 There will then be a buffet lunch and the opportunity to meet with other members of the TRICS Community from all across the UK and Ireland, before the third session commences, which is called Process & Delivery.
 This session will be delivered by three members of the TRICS team, and focuses on the commissioned TRICS Standardised Assessment Methodology (SAM) surveys and associated system development.
 2023 has seen a record year of SAM survey commissions, and it is clear that this is a trend that is going to continue.
-The first presentation will be given by Ian Coles, Project Manager at TRICS, who will present a shorter version of a popular presentation that he gave in person and remotely numerous times throughout this year, explaining the TRICS SAM survey commissioning process and its various stages.
+The first presentation will be given by Ian Coles, Project Director at TRICS, who will present a shorter version of a popular presentation that he gave in person and remotely numerous times throughout this year, explaining the TRICS SAM survey commissioning process and its various stages.
 This will be particularly useful to any organisations that may be getting involved in these commissions, and it seems that the number of organisations that are is going up in the same way as the total number of surveys are.
-There will then be a presentation given by Owen Edwards, Assistant Manager at TRICS, who will provide a summary of the TRICS SAM survey project at Wembley Park.
+There will then be a presentation given by Owen Edwards, Project Manager at TRICS, who will provide a summary of the TRICS SAM survey project at Wembley Park.
 This huge multi-use development was surveyed in March 2023, and to do so TRICS, working with our approved data collection contractor, needed to design a bespoke data collection methodology to deliver what is the largest-scale survey that TRICS has ever undertaken.
 The results will also be presented.
 The final presentation of this session will be given by Harry Summerfield.
 This presentation will detail the recently revised and enhanced TRICS Travel Plan Monitoring Report facility, which allows users to produce quick and information-rich reports on SAM sites in the TRICS database along with user-selected key results.
 A lot of work has gone into this revision in 2023, so TRICS is very pleased that we will have the opportunity to explain what has been done and what opportunities this updated and improved facility presents to the TRICS Community.

 This year we are really pleased to be returning to one of our most popular venues (and there have been many over the years), The Magic Circle in Central London.
 This is a wonderful and unique historic venue which includes its own museum, with its famous auditorium being used for the presentations, and a separate room hired for the optional TRICS system demonstration.
 The venue is easily accessible from Euston National Rail and Underground stations, and is also in proximity to bus routes.